Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

    * - Step
      - Description
    * - **1**
-     - Switch off the supply of the Motosuiveur® cabinet or all the circuit breaker inside.
+     - Switch off the supply of the MotoSuiveur cabinet or all the circuit breaker inside.
    * - **2**
      - Make a lowering movement with the main motor drive until the load stops.
-       Because the Motosuiveur® cabinet is shut down, the Motosuiveur® authorization is off.
+       Because the MotoSuiveur cabinet is shut down, the MotoSuiveur authorization is off.
        It is possible that this information has to be override by the main controls.
        Anyway, the drum has to be rotated in order to push the screw in the damping chamber (lowering side).